jobindjohn/vivaplus_v0.2/documentation/docs/model-doc/60-pelvis.md

 At the femuroal end the ligament will have a circumferential of 120 mm, resulting in a tickness of 2.22 mm (99+89+79)=267 mm^2 / 120mm = 2.225 mm

+#### Modelling of sacroilliac joint

+The sacroilliac joint is calibrated using the experiments of [@Guillemot.1998] as male and female pelvic bones were tested.
+For the quaistatic tests, a pelvic bone of  one female /S7) with an age of 63 years a height of 160 cm and a weight of 55 kg.
+For the dynamic tests, 6 out of the 12 tested pelvic bones were from femaleswith an age between 65 and 81.

+For the male, [@Salzar2009] can be also used:
+The quasi-static tests were done with a testing machine at a constant 4mm/s The dynamic tests were done with a drop tower, consisting of a 76.6 kg weight dropped along a linear bearing rail onto a transfer beam, Figure 2 3.
+Between the weight and the beam was a 19 mm viscoelastic material Sorbothane (Sorbothane, Inc., Kent, OH)

+####Validation

+Pelvis + Flesh should be validated with tests from Viano (1989)

 \bibliography